drarkadeep/pro-projects/antarctic-static-site/readme.md

-# Python Static Site Generator
+# Antarctic Static Site Generator

 This is a simple, yet powerful static site generator built with Python.
 It allows you to create a beautiful, fast, and SEO-friendly website or blog with ease.